 Sexual harassment isn’t just a problem for celebrities.
-It’s happening in ordinary workplaces everywhere.
+It’s rife in ordinary workplaces everywhere.
 It affects us too.

 Sexual harassment can have devastating effects, often leading to ill-health and work-related stress, affecting work performance and a survivor’s personal life.